Man gets life for killing friend, tossing body off bridge

 FREEHOLD, N.J.
-(AP) - A man convicted of strangling an ex-classmate and throwing her body off a bridge has been sentenced to life in prison without parole.
+(AP) - A judge sentenced a man Friday to life in prison without parole for strangling an ex-classmate and throwing her body off a bridge.

-Liam McAtasney received his sentence Friday.
-He was convicted in February of the murder of high school classmate Sarah Stern.
+Liam McAtasney was convicted in February of the murder of high school classmate Sarah Stern, who disappeared in December 2016.

-Monmouth County prosecutors said McAtasney strangled the 19-year-old Stern during a December 2016 robbery and then dumped her body off the Route 35 bridge in Belmar, leaving her car on the bridge to make it look like a suicide.
+Monmouth County prosecutors said McAtasney strangled the 19-year-old Stern at her Neptune City home during a robbery and then dumped her body off the Route 35 bridge in Belmar, leaving her car on the bridge to make it look like a suicide.

 Stern’s body has never been found.